 Two related party customer accounted for 59% and 33% of the total balance of related party receivables as of December 31, 2023, respectively, and two related party customers accounted for 75% and 16% of the total accounts receivable and related party receivables as of December 31, 2022, respectively.
 The largest receivables balances are from related parties where the exposed credit risk is estimated to be low.
 Three customers accounted for 78% of the Portfolio servicing revenue for the year ended December 31, 2023, respectively.
 One related party customer accounted for 78% of the Portfolio servicing revenue for the year ended December 31, 2023.
 One customer accounted for 51% of Active management revenue, while 22% of revenue related to two policies that matured that were accounted for under the investment method for the year ended December 31, 2022.
-Two related party customers each accounted for 28% of the Portfolio servicing revenue for the year ended December 31, 2022.
+Two related party customers each accounted for 28% of the Portfolio servicing revenue for the year ended December of the year ended December 31, 2022.

-For more information, see Note 18, Related-Party Transactions, to the Company's Consolidated Financial Statements and Note 19, Related-Party Transactions, to the Company's Interim Financial Statements, which are included in this prospectus.
+For more information, see Note 18, Related-Party Transactions, to the Company's consolidated financial statements, which is included in this prospectus.